 The John Adams of the future second American Revolution (Alex Jones?) should establish diplomatic relations with European nationalist parties now, as well as Putin-Russia.
 He should ask for talks with Marine le Pen first and make sure he gets a handshake captured on camera.
 Next he should try to do the same with a high-ranking Russian officials of Putin’s United Russia party.

 [lewrockwell.com] – The Second American Revolution.
 Very serious topic hidden in a humorist message.

 Pictures from the 1984 winter olympics in Sarajewo, Yugoslavia.
 On the stand lots of Yugoslavs, proudly and harmoniously celebrating the opening ceremony of their Olympics.
 Seven years later Yugoslavs no longer existed, just Serbs, Croats, Slovenians, Bosnians, etc. nota bene all ethnic Slavs, inhabiting the Former Republic of Yugoslavia (FRY).
 Won’t be different with America after the fall.
-By 2030 at the latest, Americans will have seized to exist and what will remain after the Great Divorce will be just Europeans, Africans, Latino’s, Asians and native Americans in a balkanized territory known as the Former Republic of America (FRA).
+By 2030 at the latest, Americans will have cease to exist and what will remain after the Great Divorce will be just Europeans, Africans, Latino’s, Asians and native Americans in a balkanized territory known as the Former Republic of America (FRA).